Applications are assessed by experts from a range of disciplines who sit on advisory panels and selection committees in each state and territory.

 Following assessment of all online applications and supporting references, short-listed applicants are invited to attend an interview.

-Recommended applicants from each state and territory are then considered by the Board of The Winston Churchill Memorial Trust to determine the successful applicants.
+Recommended applicants from each state and territory are then considered by the Board of The Churchill Trust to determine the successful applicants.

 After applications close, all applicants are sent an official acknowledgement of receipt via email.

 Every application is initially assessed by the appropriate Panel or Committee.
-Panel and Committee members are free to make any inquiries and consult with whoever they consider necessary in making their assessments.
+Panel and Committee members are free to make any enquiries and consult with whoever they consider necessary in making their assessments.

 Every application for a Churchill Fellowship will be assessed on the merit of the proposed project.
 In this assessment the Trust considers two distinct components of equal value:

-The Project – which may include matters such as the following:
+The Project – which may include the following:

-The Applicant – which may include matters such as the following:
+The Applicant – which may include the following:

-For more information about what is required to be a successful applicant please read the information on becoming a Fellow.
+For more information about what is required to be a successful applicant please read our becoming a Fellow resources.

-Applicants that have not been selected for an interview will be notified promptly.
+Applicants that have not been selected for an interview will be notified.
 If your Fellowship application was unsuccessful, we encourage you to read through the following advice.

 Based on the initial assessment, applicants are short-listed for interview.

-Applicants that have not been nominated will be notified promptly.
+Applicants that have not been nominated will be notified.
 If your Application was unsuccessful, we encourage you to read through the following advice.

+All applicants are notified of the outcome.
 Successful applicants are announced publicly in late September.
-Successful applicants should be prepared for ensuing media coverage and be available for interviews to capitalise on the announcement of their Fellowship.
+Successful applicants should be prepared for potential media coverage and be available for interviews to capitalise on the announcement of their Fellowship.
 More details and supporting information regarding media liaison will be provided to all successful applicants.